andreibesleaga/andreibesleaga/README.md

 ## Hi there 👋

 I'm a software engineer (developer/architect) specializing in web, backend, distributed systems, AI integrations, businesses solutions.

-Passionate about innovation and new technologies, maintaining backward compatibility and reliability, with focus on: creating tools, participating and implementing industry standards and protocols, adaptable architectures, AI-enhanced applications for real-world problems, my open-source work focuses on learning and developing proof-of-concepts, MVPs, architectures, that bridge emerging technologies with practical applications, for a green, sustainable, better future of humanity.
+Passionate about innovation and new technologies, maintaining backward compatibility and reliability, with focus on: creating tools, participating and implementing industry standards and protocols, adaptable architectures, AI-enhanced applications for real-world problems.

+Open-source work focuses on learning and developing proof-of-concepts, MVPs, architectures, that bridge emerging technologies with practical applications, for a green, sustainable, better future of humanity.

 ## 🔧 Technical Focus